Play Time In The City

 Dlala Nje is not just a social enterprise.
-It is a platform for expression aimed at the next generation of Joburgers growing up in Hillbrow and neighbouring inner city suburbs.
-The NGO was started by two residents, Mike Luptak and Nickolaus Bauer, and is situated at the base of Ponte City.
-Dlala Nje, a Zulu phrase meaning “just play” is a safe haven for inner city kids with no place to go.
-The two run an entertainment and education centre which boasts an array of games, workshops and arts-based activities.
+It’s a platform for expression aimed at the next generation of Joburgers growing up in Hillbrow and neighbouring inner city suburbs.
+Two Hillbrow residents, Mike Luptak and Nickolaus Bauer, started this NGO.
+Situated at the base of Ponte City, Dlala Nje, a Zulu phrase meaning “just play” is a safe haven for inner city kids with no place to go.
+Luptak and Bauer run an entertainment and education centre here, boasting an array of games, workshops and arts-based activities.

 In order to win over the hearts and minds of people, Dlala Nje hosts an array of walking tours through the inner city.
 The most popular tour on the list is the Hillbrow walking tour which ends with a pub lunch at a local shebeen.
-Dlala Nje often hosts limited specialty tours and it’s wise to keep en eye on their social media page to see what the team is cooking up next.
-The funds made from people attending the tours are invested into furthering the entertainment and education centre at Ponte – uplifting the neighbourhood little by little.
+Dlala Nje also often hosts limited specialty tours, so keep an eye on their social media page to see what the team is cooking up next.
+The funds made from these tours are invested into furthering the entertainment and education centre at Ponte – uplifting the neighbourhood little by little.

 One of Dlala Nje’s biggest draw cards for the inner city is the Ponte City challenge.
 This one-of-a-kind event takes place at the famous Ponte Towers.
 Challenging athletes, runners and the everyday man to run up its 900+ stairs!
 Join Dlala Nje for their second Ponte City Challenge for 2019, this December.
 Once you have battled the mammoth task of mounting these stairs, make your way back down to the 51st floor.
 This is Dlala Nje’s home, which boasts an incredible view of the city.
 Here, you can enjoy a light breakfast and awesome conversation about the inner city.